alvaroandresgarayromero/designpatternsheeet/README.rst

         $ docker-compose --version

 2. Build image, and run Docker container:
-    This will take a couple of minutes (~30 minutes) during the first time
+    This will take some minutes (~30 minutes) during the first time

     .. code-block:: bash